-The course, which will take place during the last five weeks of the semester and meet four times a week, requires students to explore theoretical and applied concepts pertaining to United States political campaigns.
+The course, which will take place during the last five weeks of the semester and meet several times a week, allows students to explore theoretical and applied concepts pertaining to United States political campaigns.
 More specifically, students will examine the role of money, media, candidates, interest groups, leadership, gender, race, and political parties in terms of who wins and loses elections.
-Learning will take place through assigned readings, professor lectures, guest lectures from campaign experts and candidates, and peer dialogues.
-Student learning will be assessed by their contribution to the classroom experience (discussion, dialogue), discussion of assigned readings, and examinations.
+Learning will take place through assigned readings, class discussion lectures, and guest lectures from campaign experts and candidates.
+Student learning will be assessed by their contributions to the classroom experience (discussion, dialogue), and engagement with assigned readings.
 Enrollment limited to students participating in the Campaign Semester Program.
 4 units.

-Students will participate in the daily activities of a campaign for President or U.S. Senate in a key "battleground" state for 10 weeks.
-Students will gain experience in campaign politics and gain an understanding of how a national presidential campaign or a statewide U.S. Senate campaign is operated.
-Students will learn about political strategy, voter contact and turnout, messaging and polling, communications, volunteer recruitment and team-building, fundraising, and other key aspects of campaigns.
+Students will participate in the daily activities of a campaign for 10 weeks.
+Students will gain experience in campaign politics and gain an understanding of how a campaign operates.
+Students will learn about political strategy, voter contact and turnout, messaging and polling, communications, volunteer recruitment and team-building, fundraising, policy and issue development, and other key aspects of campaigns.
 The internship will involve working full-time (a minimum of 40 hours a week) from the first day of class until Election Day.
 Campaigns involve long, hard days.
 The staff that students will work with will typically be working at least 12-16 hour days.
 Although students are required to work at least 8 hours a day, they are likely to work more.

 This course entails production of a 25-page research essay addressing a major question pertaining to campaigns in American politics.
-Each student will work with Professor Dreier or Professor Freer to craft a high-quality research paper that enters the academic debate on their selected topic, incorporates extensive secondary data and existing research, and presents original analysis based on the student's campaign fieldwork.
+Each student will work with Campaign Semester faculty to craft a high-quality research paper that enters the academic debate on their selected topic, incorporates extensive secondary data and existing research, and presents original analysis based on the student's campaign fieldwork.
 Enrollment limited to students participating in the Campaign Semester Program.
 4 units.